Cyfrin/Updraft/courses/security/7-bridges/21-recon-continued-again/+page.md

 }
 ```

 Oh.
 We haven't gone through the `sendToL1` function yet, so what `Slither` is pointing out may be a little tricky for us to understand.
-I'm going to make a note to come back to his one a little later.
+I'm going to make a note to come back to this one a little later.

 ```js
 // @Audit-Question: Slither detects an issue here, follow up